Phenomenom05/QA/README.md

 Prerequisites:

-Ensure the following tools are installed before proceeding:
+Before setting up the environment, ensure you have the following installed:

-Node.js (v23 or above)
+Node.js (version 23)

 NPM (Node Package Manager)